 *Google this award.
 Unbelievable back story.

 Robinson died a few weeks ago on June 30, at age 87, following a long illness.
 A public memorial service will be held at 7 pm on August 8 in San Francisco.

 Monday, July 7, 2014

 In 1959, Stevenson relocated to Europe, where he resided in France and Italy and exhibited regularly in galleries for nearly twenty years.
-During a career of nearly seven decades, the nude male figure always dominated his works, but the artist’s most iconic works were products of the 1960s.
+He was itinerant his entire life, jockeying between New York, Paris, Key West and southeast Oklahoma.
+During a career of nearly seven decades, the nude male figure always dominated his works (often labeled "homoerotic fantasies"), but the artist’s most iconic works were products of the 1960s.

 Painting by Harold Stevenson Jr.; Model, actor Sal Mineo (1939-1976)